Engin-Boot/capture-behavior-of-a-visit-counter-sanjeev-nnn/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given a calender and a sensor which is working fine When patient visits on a working day or holiday
+  Given A calendar and a sensor which is working fine When patient visits on a working day or holiday
   Then increment the "count" varaible for each category